Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: The algorithm: Setup The Figaro algorithm: Setup

 \textbf{Relations and Joins.} A database $\calD$ consists of a set $S_1, \ldots, S_r$ of relations.
 Each relation has a schema $(Z_{1}, \ldots, Z_{k})$, which is a tuple of attribute names, and contains a set of tuples over this schema.
 We denote tuples $(Z_1, \ldots, Z_\ell)$ of attribute names by $\tpl Z$ and tuples $(z_1, \ldots, z_\ell)$ of values by $\tpl z$.
 For every relation $S_i$, we denote by $\tpl X_i$ the tuple of its \emph{key} (join) attributes and by $\tpl Y_i$ the tuple of the \emph{data} (non-join) attributes.
 We allow key values of any type, e.g., categorical, while the data values are real numbers.
 We denote by $\tpl X_{ij}$ the join attributes common to both relations $S_i$ and $S_j$.
 We consider the natural join of all relations in a database and write $\tpl X$ and $\tpl Y$ for the tuple of all key and data attributes in the join output.
 A database is \emph{fully reduced} if there is no dangling input tuple that does not contribute to the join output.
-A join is ($\alpha$-)acyclic if and only if it admits a {\em join tree}~\cite{AbiteboulHV95}: In a join tree, each relation is a node and for two relations $S_i$ and $S_j$, all nodes on the unique path between the nodes for $S_i$ and $S_j$ correspond to relations whose keys include $\tpl X_{ij}$.
+A join is ($\alpha$-)acyclic if and only if it admits a {\em join tree}~\cite{AbiteboulHV95}: In a join tree, each relation is a node and there is a path between the nodes for two relations $S_i$ and $S_j$ if all nodes along that path correspond to relations whose keys include $\tpl X_{ij}$.